agraef/midizap/README.md

 The `#` character at the beginning of a line and after whitespace is special; it indicates that the rest of the line is a comment, which is skipped by the parser.
 Empty lines and lines containing nothing but whitespace are also ignored.

 Lines beginning with a `[`*name*`]` header are also special.
 Each such line introduces a translation class *name*, which may be followed by an extended regular expression *regex* (see the regex(7) manual page) to be matched against window class and title.
-Note that *everything* following the `[`*name*`]` header on the same line is taken verbatim; the *regex* part is the entire rest of the line, ignoring leading and trailing whitespace, but including embedded whitespace and `#` characters (so you can't place a comment on such lines).
+A `CLASS` or `TITLE` token may precede *regex* to indicate that *only* the class or title is to be matched, respectively; otherwise both are matched.
+Note that the *regex* part is always taken verbatim, ignoring leading and trailing whitespace, but including embedded whitespace and `#` characters (so you can't place a comment on such lines).

-To find a set of eligible translations, midizap matches class and title of the window with the keyboard focus against each section, in the order in which they are listed in the configuration file.
-For each section, midizap first tries to match the window class (the `WM_CLASS` property), then the window title (the `WM_NAME` property).
+To find a set of eligible translations, midizap matches class and/or title of the window with the keyboard focus against each section, in the order in which they are listed in the configuration file.
+If neither `CLASS` nor `TITLE` is specified, then both are tried; in this case, midizap first tries to match the window class (the `WM_CLASS` property), then the window title (the `WM_NAME` property).
 The first section which matches determines the translations to be used for that window.
 An empty *regex* for the last class will always match, allowing default translations.
 If a translation cannot be found in the matched section, it will be loaded from the default section if possible.
 In addition, there are two special default sections labeled `[MIDI]` and `[MIDI2]` which are used specifically for MIDI translations, please see the *MIDI Output* and *MIDI Feedback* sections for details.
 If these sections are present, they should precede the main default section.
 All other sections, including the main default section, can be named any way you like; the given *name* is only used for debugging output and diagnostics, and needn't be unique.

 This means that when you start writing a section for a new application, the first thing you'll have to do is determine its window class and title, so that you can figure out a regular expression to use in the corresponding section header.
 The easiest way to do this is to run midizap with the `-dr` option.
 Make sure that your controller is hooked up to midizap, click on the window and wiggle any control on your device.
 You'll get a message like the following, telling you both the title and the class name of the window (as well as the name of the translation class if the window is already recognized):